mariamayman540/final_project/README.md

 ---

-## 📄 License
+# 📄 License

-This project is intended for educational and research purposes only and is **not** a substitute for professional medical diagnosis.
+This project was developed for **educational and research purposes only**.

+It is **not intended to replace professional medical diagnosis or clinical decision-making**.